Here’s a look at the top countries for magnesite mining in 2017, as per the most recent data from the US Geological Survey.

 Mine production: 450,000 MT

-Australia recorded a slight increase in magnesite production in 2017 — its output rose to 450,000 MT from 425,000 MT the previous year.
+Australia recorded a slight increase in magnesite-mining output in 2017 — its production rose to 450,000 MT from 425,000 MT the previous year.
 Queensland Magnesium, which is responsible for the bulk of Australia’s magnesite production, was acquired by global industrial minerals group Sibelco in April 2012.

 Mine production: 400,000 MT